Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

       1. `<Xilinx_Install_Directory>/SDx/<Version>/settings64.bat`
       2. `sdx`

-     The first command sets the environment variables prior to launching the SDx IDE and the second command launches the SDX IDE.
+     The first command sets the environment variables before launching the SDx IDE and the second command launches the SDX IDE.

-After the SDx IDE opens it will prompt you to set a directory location for an SDx workspace.
+After the SDx IDE opens, you will be prompted to set a directory location for an SDx workspace.
 The SDx workspace will contain the platform and application projects we will develop.

 1. For this lab enter **/tmp/sdx\_workspace** for the Workspace as shown in the figure below.

+   ![](./images/image46.png)

 1. Click **OK**.

-   ![](./images/image46.png)

 1. In the SDx IDE Welcome screen, select **Create SDx Project**.